by Michael Kriegal (image cropped) / CC BY-SA 2.0

 Finally, Jerusalem enjoys on top of that excellent climatic conditions.

 Secondly, Israelis have in general a reputation to be at times rude and unfriendly.
 Furthermore, Orthodox Judaism holds an institutionalized influence over various aspects of Israeli life.
+This can affect tourists in practical ways, from travel schedules and dietary restrictions to dress codes and cultural expectations.

 Thirdly, prices in Jerusalem are relatively high.